CotrimJR/Coursera_C03_W4/README.md

----
-title: "UCI HAR - Getting and Cleaning Data"
+#UCI HAR - Getting and Cleaning Data
-output: html_document
----

 The goal of this project is to extract the dataset [UCI HAR](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) in its raw format and to prepare a tidy dataset that can be used for later analysis.